Hong Qian group – Leukemia niche

 Hong QianGroup Leader.
 Dr.

 Hong Qian was recruited to Karolinska Institutet as an Assistant Professor in 2012.
-She received a Ph.D. degree in Stem Cell Biology from Lund University, Sweden (2007) and did a postdoc at Department of Clinical and Experimental Medicine, Linköping University, Sweden (2008-2011).
+She received a Ph.D. degree in Stem Cell Biology from Lund University, Sweden (2007) and did a postdoc at Department of Clinical and Experimental Medicine (Department of Biomedical and Clinical Sciences (BKV)), Linköping University, Sweden (2008-2011).

 Marja EkblomMD, PhD, Professor Emerita in Hematology